Jason Mueller

 My name is Jason, and I am an Assistant Professor of Sociology at Kennesaw State University.

 I completed my M.A. and PhD in the Department of Sociology, at the University of California, Irvine.
-After that, I remained in California, as an instructor of sociology for a year or two, before moving out to Georgia to begin working at KSU!
+After that, I remained in California as an instructor of sociology for a year or two, before moving out to Georgia to begin working at KSU!

-I maintain an interest in researching and teaching about diverse topics, especially social movements and protests for racial, Indigenous, and environmental justice, in the US, and across Africa.
+I maintain an interest in researching and teaching about diverse topics, especially social movements and protests for racial, Indigenous, economic, and environmental justice, in the US, and across Africa.

-My published research has covered a wide range of interdisciplinary issues, including global political-economy, ideology and pop culture in America, critical political theory, and the structural drivers of political violence in Somalia.
+My published research has covered a wide range of interdisciplinary issues, including global political-economy, ideology and social movements in America, critical political theory, and the structural drivers of political violence in Somalia.
 My dissertation explored the local-to-global drivers of forced displacement and diamond extraction in Botswana and Zimbabwe.
 Other and ongoing research of mine explores ways to place sociology in dialoge with critical development studies, psychoanalysis, Africana studies, dialectical philosophy, and more.

 Being an educator is so rewarding, and I take my teaching responsibilities seriously.
 I love teaching courses that show students how to connect their day-to-day lives and observations to global social processes.
 My pedagogical technique is guided by what the literary theorist Fredric Jameson calls "cognitive mapping."
 A map not only shows you where you are, but helps you orient yourself in the direction in which you hope to travel.
 This means that I view my responsibility as a educator to not only help locate themselves in a larger web of global social relations, but figure out how to get to where they want to be (e.g., identifying the drivers of a social problem, and mapping out a possible path towards ameliorating said problem with a short, medium, and long term strategy).